syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Getting-Started.md

     }
 	calendar.BlackoutDates = black_dates;

 {% endhighlight %}

+{% endtabs %}

 ## Restricting Dates

-Set `MinDate` and `MaxDate` property to limit visible dates range.
+SfCalendar control provides option to set visible dates range.
+This can be done by using the properties named `MinDate` and `MaxDate`.
 Check the [Min Max dates](http://help.syncfusion.com/xamarin/sfcalendar/restrict-dates-from-selection#range-of-min--max-dates) section for more details.

+Following example shows how to set visible dates from the range 2014 to 2018.

 {% tabs %}